hayritalhaozkan/SafeRoom_V2/README.md

-# 🔐 SafeRoom_V2 — Farewell Zoom you did your best(That's not much I mean but couldn't expect more to monopoly)
+# 🔐 SafeRoom_V2 — Farewell Zoom.
+You tried.
+(Not much, but monopolies rarely do.)
 > “Fast, Zoom?
-Eh maybe.
+Eh, maybe.
 > Secure?
-Get f**ck out here.”
+Please.”
 > — SafeRoom_V2

 ---